 Mean score of companies in the Communication Equipment Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Motorola Mobility Holdings, Inc.'s score of 91 is lower than 100% of the industry.
+Motorola Mobility Holdings, Inc.'s score of 100 is higher than 100% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Motorola Mobility Holdings, Inc., headquartered in the US, currently does not have specific carbon emissions data available for recent years.
 The company is a current subsidiary of Lenovo Group Limited, which influences its climate commitments and emissions reporting.
 Motorola's climate initiatives and reduction targets are inherited from Lenovo Group Limited, which has established various sustainability goals.
 However, specific reduction targets or achievements for Motorola Mobility are not detailed in the available data.
 The company is part of a broader corporate family that is engaged in climate action, but no specific emissions figures or commitments have been disclosed for Motorola itself.
 As a subsidiary, Motorola Mobility aligns with Lenovo's sustainability strategies, which may include participation in initiatives such as the Science Based Targets initiative (SBTi) and the Carbon Disclosure Project (CDP).
 Nonetheless, without specific emissions data or defined targets, it is challenging to assess Motorola's individual impact or commitments in the context of climate change.